bkempinski/ExchangeService/README.md

 ## Getting started
 Open the "appsettings.Development.json" file and configure the API access keys for Fixer and ExchangeRatesApi.
 By default, during development, the application will utilize the Memory data store and cache.
 You can modify this behavior by following the instructions provided in the settings above.

+Since client authorization is not within the scope of this task, the application utilizes the client's IP address as a means of identification for this purpose.

+REST API endpoints:
+* /api/Exchange/Convert - converts currency
+* /api/Exchange/Trade - trades currency and saves to store